 - Attend and participate in all assigned meetings, including company and group meetings.

 - Attend and participate in learning and training opportunities.

 - Be curious, communicative, and committed to making ‘Cool Stuff’.

-A bachelor’s degree with an emphasis in science is preferred.
-Alternately, candidates with a minimum of two years of undergraduate education in a scientific discipline with at least two years of relevant laboratory experience and thorough knowledge of basic chemistry, microbiology, and/or molecular biology principles may also be considered.
+Requires a Bachelor’s degree in a scientific discipline or a minimum of two years of undergraduate education in a scientific discipline with demonstrated laboratory experience and working knowledge of basic chemistry, microbiology and/or molecular biology principles.

-Competitive candidates will have 0-2 years of experience with molecular laboratory techniques, including real-time PCR and sequence analysis; microbiology training and familiarity with Biosafety Level 2 practices are a plus.
+2 years of experience with Laboratory techniques preferred (RAI) or required (RAII).
+Experience in molecular techniques relevant to real-time PCR and sequence analysis; microbiology training and familiarity with Biosafety Level 2 practices a plus.

 - Must demonstrate skill in basic laboratory technician practices (pipetting, biological and chemical material handling, sterile technique and contamination control, basic concentration and statistical calculations, and accurate record-keeping).

-- Must be competent with Microsoft Office (Outlook, Excel, PowerPoint, and Word).
+- Basic competency with Microsoft Office (Outlook, Excel, PowerPoint, and Word).